Nguyễn Thế Anh (footballer, born 1949): Career

 Initially he practiced and competed for Hanoi Youth Team in the years 1964-1965.
 When participating in the selection of The Public Football team, although impressed by his soccer skills, he was eliminated because he was small and had a bow, and he joined The Body only after being ex-player Ngo.
 Xuan Quynh (Political politician) guarantees.

 From November 1967 to 1968, he and 25 other young players of The Public (including Nguyen Trong Giap, Phan Van My, Vu Manh Hai, Nguyen Duy Phu, Nguyen Van Nhat, Vuong Tien Dung, Hoang Gia, Vu Dinh Boi, Bui Xuan Theu, Nguyen Viet Cau, Bui Ngoc Chi, Tran Quoc Nghi, Le Quang Minh, Tran Ngoc Hung, Nguyen Duc Minh ...) went to the People's Democratic Republic of Korea to practice.

-In 1970, he played his first official match for The Cong when playing friendly against the Cuba national football team.
+In 1970, he played his first official match for The Cong when playing friendly against the Cuba national team.
 After that, he took on the national team playing against Cuba.
 However, this is also the only time he has won the national team shirt throughout his career because after the match against Cuba, the Vietnamese national team was no longer concentrated until he hung his shoes.

 He retired from the field in 1984.
 He then became a football coach of the Military Sports Center.
 In 1998, he worked as an assistant to Mr. Vuong Tien Dung and won the Vietnamese championship and Vietnam Super Cup.
 In 2005, he was the coach of the Head of the U-18 Team to attend the U.18 national football tournament.